 As you’re reading this right now, we assume you’ve already heard about Kumon.
-But how much do you really know about the Kumon Program?
+But what is Kumon exactly?
+How does the Kumon Program work?
 Let us explain.

 First, the basics.
 No, Kumon isn’t tutoring.
 Kumon is the world’s largest after-school math and reading program.
 Kumon Students progress independently through a carefully crafted, worksheet-based math and reading curriculum.
 Regardless of their age, students move at their own pace, which means many children end up studying far beyond their school grade level.
 While Kumon Instructors are there to lesson plan, evaluate, and guide your child, students ultimately develop self-learning skills, learning primarily on their own.

 The first step in any child’s Kumon journey is to take a placement test, which determines their starting point in the program.
 Your child’s starting point might seem a bit easy—don’t worry, it’s supposed to be!
 Students start at a comfortable level, which helps them learn how Kumon works, while building skills like focus and speed.
 It also ensures that there are no gaps in your child’s learning, as every skill builds on the one before.
 In order to master long division, for example, your child first needs to have strong subtraction and multiplication skills.
 Students then progress step-by-step through the program.

 What Does a Typical Week at Kumon Look Like?

 Kumon was designed as a home-based program, and most of your child’s work will be completed at home.
 That’s because consistent daily study is the key to building skills and habits that stick.
 Just 15 to 30 minutes of work a day can go a long way!
 We recommend that students set a “Kumon Time” to do their work every day.
 After a few weeks, worksheets will just be another normal part of your child’s daily routine.